TosbackCgusBridge-Bot/CGUs-versions/Ralphlauren/Privacy Policy.md

 _Information We Collect by Automated Means_

 We obtain certain information by automated means when you visit our website, such as the IP address of the device you use to connect to the Internet and the pages accessed.
 By collecting this information, we learn how to best tailor our website to our visitors and understand what products and services you might prefer.
 We collect this information through various means, such as "cookies" and "web beacons."
+Both we and others (such as our service providers) may collect personal information about our visitors’ online activities over time and across third-party websites.

 _Cookies_